 Is your dog getting the right kind of nutrition to satisfy her appetite?

-- Lesser-quality dog foods may be lacking in nutrients and might not provide what she needs to be healthy and satisfied.
+- Dog food that is not complete and balanced may be lacking in nutrients and might not provide what they need to be healthy.

 Are you feeding her enough?